phil-opp/cargo-post/Readme.md

 ## Post-Build Script Format

+### Inputs to the Post-Build Script

+When the build script is run, there are a number of inputs to the build script, all passed in the form of environment variables.
 Post-build scripts are similar to cargo build scripts, but they get a different set of environment variables:

 - `CRATE_BUILD_COMMAND`: The full cargo command that was used for building without `post`